 It may seem that tortoises are always sleeping, especially hatchlings and younger animals.
-If a tortoise appears asleep constantly, you may feel concerned, but it’s usually normal.
+You may be concerned if a tortoise appears asleep constantly, but it’s usually normal.

 Tortoises have a diurnal sleep schedule, so they’re awake when it’s light and asleep when it’s dark.
 They also have a monophasic sleep schedule, sleeping for about 12 hours without awakening.

-Baby tortoises sleep for 19-22 hours per day to assist their growth and development.
+Baby tortoises sleep for 19-22 hours per day to assist with their growth and development.

 When Do Tortoises Sleep?

-However, tortoises can’t tell the time, so they determine night and day based on the amount of light (or lack thereof) entering their enclosure.
+Tortoises determine night and day based on the amount of light entering their enclosure.

 Tortoises that live outdoors will naturally fall asleep when the sun goes down.
-Indoor tortoises will fall asleep when their UV lamp is turned off and wake up shortly after it’s turned on again.
+Indoor tortoises will fall asleep when their UV lamp is turned off and awaken shortly after it’s turned on again.

-If a tortoise is housed at the right temperature and with the right exposure to UV light, it’ll naturally sleep in the late evening, wake up first thing in the morning, and remain awake during the day.
+If a tortoise is housed at the right temperature with exposure to UV light, it’ll sleep in the late evening, wake up first thing in the morning, and remain awake during the day.

 Should I Wake My Tortoise Up In The Morning?